ecmwf/ecflow/docs/glossary.rst

    ECF_FETCH
       *Experimental*
       This is used to specify a command, whose output can be used as a job script.
-The ecflow server will run the command with popen.
+The ecFlow server will run the command with popen.
 Hence create care needs to be taken not to doom the server, with command that can hang.
 As this could severely affect servers ability to schedule jobs.

       .. code-block:: shell